SAP-samples/teched2022-DA261/exercises/business_app_studio/ex1/README.md

     >
     >![](images/re-open-welcome.png)

     The SAP Business Application Studio is a browser-based application, so there is no need to install or update software.
-You can continue to work on your project from any computer.
+You can continue to work on your project later from any computer.

-6. The preferences can be viewed or set via File, Preferences or the gear icon in the bottom left.
+6. The preferences can be viewed or set via **File**, **Preferences** or the gear icon in the bottom left.
 Set the workspace project creation behavior preference to open in a stand-alone folder as shown below.

     ![](images/preferences.png)

-7. A color theme can be set using File, Preferences, Color Theme.
+7. Your color theme of choice can be set using **File**, **Preferences**, **Color Theme**.

     ![](images/color-theme.png)